The Spiral Staircase (1946 film): Release

+Box office

 The Spiral Staircase premiered in New York City on February 6, 1946.
 This was followed by a national theatrical run, during which the film screened in various cities across the United States during the late-winter and early-spring months of 1946.
+It was later screened in England and Wales in June 1946.

-During its theatrical run, the film managed to gross $885,000.
+During its theatrical run, the film managed to gross $885,000, with a total of $2.8 million in U.S. rentals, according to Variety.
+The film was a box-office success, netting a profit of approximately $900,000.